London Buses

 Bus tickets can be purchased from machines by bus stops, London underground

-stations, tourist information centre’s and some newsagents.
+stations, tourist information centres and some newsagents.

 As with all modes of London transport bus fares operate according to the